dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Configuring Liferay to use remote ES6
 -------------------------------------
-Now that we have a reasonable search services that fits our demonstration purposes, it's time to configure Liferay to use that service.
+Now that we have a functional ``search`` service that fits our demonstration purposes, it's time to configure Liferay to use it.
 This requires 2 things:

 #.
 Configure Liferay ES connector to use the ``search`` service.
 #.
 Kindly ask ``liferay`` container to wait till ``search`` service is ready.